SetTheoryProdigy/NBU_Robotics/README.md

 # NBU_Robotics

 This is a project that is being done by the first year students at New Bulgarian University.
 Our group has decided to conseptualize and create a Page Folding Robot.
 We have decided to name it X. The robot has the following characteristics:

-### 1. Body part which is the power supply of the robot
+### Main hand to fold the pages
-### 2. A holding hand which is a helping construction to hold the main hand
+### Specific place where the given book will be left for forlding
-### 3. A main hand which folds the pages
+### Secondary hand to push the pages so the main hand could fold it

 Our team consists of 7 members: